jfzhang95/pytorch-deeplab-xception/README.md

 soon!

 ### Installation
-The ode was tested with Anaconda and Python 3.5.
+The code was tested with Anaconda and Python 3.5.
 After installing the Anaconda environment:

 0. Clone the repo:
     ```Shell